datalorax/site/content/post/2018-06-08-peeking-behind-the-curtain-with-slidex.md

 write_xml(xml, "slide2.xml")
 ```

-These does the linting for the file and makes it look like this
+This does all the linting for the file and makes it look like this

 ![](../2018-06-08-peeking-behind-the-curtain-with-slidex_files/img/linted-xml.png)

-Note that this is just a small portion of the xml because it's now far too long to fit into a single screenshot, but you can see the structure of the xml tree *far* more clearly.
+Note that this is just a small portion of the xml because it is now far too long to fit into a single screenshot, but you can see the structure of the xml tree *far* more clearly.
 That doesn't mean it's completely obvious where things live, but at least it's no longer completely incomprehensible either.
 For example, in the above, the text "Here's the title for the first slide" lives in `//p:txBody/a:p/a:r/a:t`.
 From there, it's just a lot of data wrangling to try to figure out how to parse things correctly.

-Althought not shown in the screenshot above, a lot of information also lives in the attributes.
-That's how slidex pulls the bullet levels, for example.
+Although not shown in the screenshot above, a lot of information also lives in the attributes.
+That's how *{slidex}* pulls the bullet levels, for example.

 # What's next for slidex
 The next big step for slidex is to get it on CRAN.
 There are a few simple features I'd like to add in before submitting, but given the amount of interest there has been, and the relative scarcity (knock on wood) of complaints that the package isn't working, I think version 0.1 can ship to CRAN soon.

 What are the simple extension?
 They're all listed in the README on the GitHub page, but I'll repeat them here.

 First, I'd like slidex to pull notes from slides.
-This should be pretty straightfoward.
+This should be pretty straightforward.
 I'm thinking I'll have the notes be written out in their own file, but also probably embed them within the slides themselves, given that *{xaringan}* supports notes.

 Second, in many of my trials converting PPTX files I ran into files with `".emf"` extensions.
-Honestly, I'm not sure where these come from, but I know they're a proprietery Microsoft format.
+Honestly, I'm not sure where these come from, but I know they're a proprietary Microsoft format.
 These can be converted to `".png"` files using [libreoffice](https://www.libreoffice.org), so I'd like to build in a function that checks if libreoffice is installed, asks the user to install it if not, and then converts the files to pngs.
 Similarly, I'd like to use libreoffice to convert `".ppt"` files to `".pptx"` files so any Microsoft PowerPoint can be converted, rather than just those with the "x" on their extension (which stands for xml).

 Third, and finally, I'd like slides with a two-panel layout to maintain that layout.
 This one I initially thought would be pretty straightforward but the more I think about it the less convinced of that I am.
 So it may have to wait until version 0.2.

+Long-term, I'd really like to have *{slidex}* reproduce any plots in the slide.
+I've experimented with this and have found a few different ways of extracting the data from the charts, but it's still not entirely straightforward.
+I think it's doable, but probably not for version 0.1.

 # Feedback and collaboration welcome
-Have you used slidex?
+Have you used *{slidex}*?
 I'd love any feedback you have.
 Similarly, if you think slidex is a neat tool and want to contribute to it, I'd love your help!